zacharesmer/DEF-CON-32-Badge/Readme.md

 [] Use the accelerometer somehow (to change the screen rotation some work also needs to be done on stopping the display DMA loop without a hard reset.
 That would have the added benefit of letting apps opt in to manual screen redraws, which would help avoid tearing.
 Suggestions and PRs welcome!)
-[] Use the RTC to keep track of the actual date and time [] Whatever you can dream up for the SAO port
+[] Use the RTC to keep track of the actual date and time [] An IrDA messaging app with text instead of drawings [] Something to use the speaker, maybe a piano app?
+[] Use the SAO port for something
-[] Neopixel animations!
+[] Add more Neopixel animations!
 [] Custom themes!
-There is even a color chooser widget, it's just not used for anything yet [] Display images from a file on the screen (I think if you can convert them to bitmaps using RGB565 colors, it should be easy to dump them into the framebuf, I just haven't tried yet)
+I made a color chooser widget, it's just not used for anything yet [] Display images from a file on the screen (I think if you convert them to bitmaps using RGB565 colors, it should be easy to dump them into the framebuf, I just haven't tried yet)
 [] Decode more IR formats
-[] Make it possible to delete and rename recordings/files/directories from the IR remote app [] Something to use the speaker, maybe a piano app?
-[] Add a way to display text in other sizes and fonts (this is a solved problem in the russ hughes st7789 driver and micropython nano gui, but I haven't investigated how they did it yet.
+[] Make it possible to delete and rename recordings/files/directories from the IR remote app [] Add a way to display text in other sizes and fonts (this is a solved problem in the russ hughes st7789 driver and micropython nano gui, but I haven't investigated how they did it yet.
 Nano gui is probably most similar because it uses framebufs)
 [] literally any decently usable tools for layouts and UI